Interacting with Store

 Getting a store

 To start interacting with the store, you need to get the Store instance.
-To do that, get the store id (obtainable on your in the ) by pressing the "COPY ID" button:
+To do that, get the store id (obtainable on your store page in the merchant portal) by pressing the "COPY ID" button:

 store = tonpay_sdk.get_store('EQD4CTLrsCUn2CFQlIhJtRZl7qJnIc76VW3TbDzVAh3ish-j');